 If you are arrested for DUI involving illegal drugs, you could also face additional criminal charges.
 The officers may search your car looking for evidence of drug use.
 If they find prescription drugs that are prescribed in your name, or illegal drugs of any kind, you could face additional criminal charges, such as possession of a controlled substance and being under the influence of a controlled substance.
 If the quantity of drugs was large enough you could even face a possession for sales charge, which is a felony.

-Drug DUI cases are difficult for the prosecution to prove.
+Nevertheless, drug DUI cases are difficult for the prosecution to prove.
 Although a blood test can show whether or not a person has used a particular illegal drug, it cannot confirm when the drug was used.
 The effect may have worn off well before the person drove a vehicle.
 Do not assume you are guilty because you have been arrested for DUI drugs.
 The presence of illegal drugs in the body alone is not enough to prove a person is guilty of DUI beyond a reasonable doubt.
 If you have been arrested for DUI speak to a lawyer today and call Berglund Law Office, P.C. today at (323) 374-3520 or fill out the form on our CONTACT US page for a free and confidential consultation.
 DUI Lawyer Robert D. Berglund will personally return your phone call.
 Do not go to Court alone not understanding your legal rights and without an experienced DUI attorney in your corner.